ClipMX/mobile.android.blaze.pinpad.sdk/README.md

 - **setPaymentPreferences**: This parameter sets payment preferences.
-	- **isQPSEnabled**: This parameter sets if the tip screen will be shown when the payment process starts or not.
-By default it is false, and the tip screen will not be shown.
 	- **isMSIEnabled**: This parameter sets if the monthly interest-free installments will be enabled.
-By default it is false, and the qps will be disabled.
+By default it is false, and the msi will be disabled.
 	- **isMCIEnabled**: This parameter sets if the monthly installments will be enabled.
-By default it is true, and the msi will be activated.
+By default it is true, and the mci will be activated.
 	- **isDCCEnabled**: This parameter sets if the dynamic currency convert will be enabled.
-By default it is true, and the mci will be activated.
+By default it is true, and the dcc will be activated.
 	- **isTipEnabled**: This parameter sets if the tip screen will be shown when the payment process starts or not.
 By default it is false, and the tip screen will not be shown.

 ```Payment.kt